akkadotnet/Akka.Management/src/discovery/kubernetes/Akka.Discovery.KubernetesApi/README.md

     # Set this value to a specific string to override discovering the namespace using pod-namespace-path.
     pod-namespace = "<pod-namespace>"

+    # Enable to query pods in all namespaces
+    #
+    # If this is set to true, the pod-namespace configuration is ignored.
+    all-namespaces = true

     # Domain of the k8s cluster
     pod-domain = "cluster.local"